yeahgo/Are-you-hungry-team-13/README.md

 8. Reservability
 9. Restaurant Ambience

+The code for the engine is in "Restaurant Recommendation Engine Team 13.ipynb".
+The notebook also provides three demos for better illustration.

 Note:
 - If less than 5 restaurants match with the user's preference, our system will only output less than 5 restaurants.

-- IAppearance of 'Nan' in some output features means Yelp provides no info about this feature.
+- Appearance of 'Nan' in some output features means Yelp provides no info about this feature.